NordicHPC/sonar/build-dist/README.md

-# Build Sonar RPMs for HPC distribution
+# Build Sonar RPMs

-The configuration assets for Sonar are bundled in the RPM, so there will typically be one RPM for the compute nodes and one for the master node.
+The configuration assets for Sonar are not bundled in the RPM, so there will typically be one RPM that is used on all nodes of a particular hardware and OS configuration.

 The .spec files here build from source.
 You normally need to build on the cluster that will take the RPM, or on a machine with a compatible OS, to get library versions right.

 The build scripts in the .spec files will typically need to be customized for your system, minimally to specify how to initialize dependencies (Rust, C, Binutils, GPU headers).
+There are instructions in the .spec files.

-## RPM cookbook with Fake GPU (Fedora workstation)
+## RPM cookbook on a Fedora workstation

 For the sake of simplicity:
 ```